mailjet/api-documentation/guides/_domain-dns.md

 ```

-To start the validation, you can call the <code>validate</code> action on the <code>/sender</code> resource.

-For a catch-all sender, this synchroneous action will first check for the presence of the proper .txt file at the root of the domain and if not available will check the DNS record for a TXT record.

-In the case of a simple sender email address, the validation email will be sent.
+###Validate sending domain

+You can also authorize all email addresses for a whole domain, using a catch-all expression.
+You should provide a value <code>*@yourdomain.com</code> for the <code>Email</code> property for <code>/sender</code> resource.
+The API response will contain property called <code>DNSID</code>.
+Use the ID to query the resource <code>dns/$id</code>.
+The output will contain information about the available validation methods.

+####DNS validation using TXT record
+You can activate the domain by creating a TXT record in it's DNS zone file.
+The TXT record should contain the following values:

+ - Hostname: contains the value of the property <code>OwnerShipTokenRecordName</code>, returned when querying <code>dns/$id</code>
+ - Record value: contains the value of the property <code>OwnerShipToken</code>, returned when querying <code>dns/$id</code>

+The valid TXT record has the following format:
+<code>OwnerShipTokenRecordName.yourdomain.com.
+IN TXT 300 OwnerShipToken</code>

+Once the record is live, you can call <code>sender/$id/validate</code> to activate the sending domain.
+Keep in mind that here you need to use the sender ID and not the DNS id.

+The process of TXT record creation for sender validation is similar to the TXT record creation for SPF and DKIM.
+Please refer to <a href="https://www.mailjet.com/docs/spf-dkim-guide" target="_blank">"How to setup DomainKeys (DKIM) and SPF in my DNS records"</a> guide for details.

+####Validation using TXT file upload

+Another option to authorize a domain will be to upload a file to your website.
+The text file name can be found in the property <code>Filename</code> when doing a GET on <code>/sender/$id</code>.
+You just need to create a file with this name at the root of you website.
+Mailjet will be looking for http://www.yourdomain.com/[filename].

 The response will contain the method used to validate you domain (<code>ValidationMethod</code>) and an error message (<code>GlobalError</code>).

+####Error handling

-You will also find a detailed error report per validation method in the <code>Errors</code> property.
+You can find a detailed error report per validation method in the <code>Errors</code> property.

 The status code returned will be :